-When I was nineteen years old I took my youngest brother out rowing on a nearby boating lake.
+When I was nineteen I took my youngest brother out rowing on a nearby boating lake.
 He was only six years old and as I paddled us both across the shallow water he became quite nervous.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.